MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/popular-articles-using-the-azure-cli.md

 ms.devlang: azurecli
 ---

-# Popular articles on using the Azure CLI
+# Popular articles using the Azure CLI

-The Azure CLI can be used in many Azure services resulting in articles being spread across document repositories.
+The Azure CLI is used in many Azure services resulting in articles being spread across document repositories.
 This page provides links to select popular articles.

 ## Compute